Railways and Tramways of Australia

 After an absence of almost 40 years trams returned to Central station on 11 August 1997 when Sydney’s first light rail line opened between Central station and Wentworth Park.
 The line has since been extended to Lilyfield and Dulwich Hill.
 At Central it stops at the same location in the colonnade where trams stopped from 1906 to 1957, although today’s light rail travels in the opposite direction at Central.
 Light rail in the vicinity expanded when the CBD and South East Light Rail opened between Circular Quay and Randwick on 14 December 2019.
 It passes along Eddy Avenue and Chalmers Street, with a stop in Chalmers Street providing an interchange between train and light rail.

-Major developments are underway at Central to provide new and upgraded facilities.
-Platforms 13 to 15 have been closed to facilitate the redevelopment.
+Major new developments commenced at Central in 2018.
+Platforms 13 to 15 were closed to facilitate the redevelopment.
+New features included:

 References